Behavioral Finance Theory and Value Investing

 Behavioral finance is a field of finance that proposes psychology-based theories to explain stock market anomalies.

+It includes investor behavior that can't be explained by traditional finance theory.
 It is assumed that the information structure and the characteristics of market participants systematically influence individuals' value investing decisions as well as market outcomes.

 What Insights Does Behavioral Finance Offer?